 The majority of each student's program will be from among Educational Foundations subjects (for example, philosophy, history, and sociology).
-However, elsewhere in the Faculty of Education there are a number of courses with a strong foundational component; these include courses in curriculum studies, literacy education, lifelong learning, elementary and middle school education, and educational psychology.
-With the approval of the program, a student may select appropriate designated foundational courses in other areas.
-For a list of designated foundational courses consult the Mount Graduate Education webpage:

-msvu.ca/en/home/programsdepartments/graduatecalendar/gr aduateprograms/education/educationalfoundations.
-Students may take a limited number of courses at another university if this is appropriate to their program.
+However, elsewhere in the Faculty of Education there are a number of courses with a strong foundational component; these include select courses in curriculum studies, literacy education, lifelong learning, elementary and middle school education, and educational psychology.
+With the approval of the Program Coordinator, a student may select appropriate designated foundational courses in other areas.
+For a list of Designated Foundational Courses consult the Mount Graduate Education webpage: msvu.ca/en/home/programsdepartments/graduatecalendar/gr aduateprograms/education/educationalfoundations.
+Students may take a limited number of courses at another university if, in consultation with the Coordinator, this is deemed appropriate to their program.